 Do you like to water the plants in your home or garden?
 We already know that plants and flowers need water to grow and live but what happens after that?
-Find out what really happens when you sprinkle that water, with this fun experiment that shows how plants absorb water!
+Find out what really happens when you sprinkle that water, with this fun celery science experiment that uses food coloring to show how plants absorb water!

 What You Need:

 - Fill a tall, clear glass or jar half-full with water.